Energy poverty: South Asia

 Energy poverty in South Asia encompasses more than just unreliable, unaffordable access to energy; it also includes the broader dimensions of the growing demand for electricity, access to energy, energy dependence, environmental threats to the energy system, and global pressures to decarbonize.
 Energy demand in South Asia has grown at an average annual rate of five percent in the past two decades, and this demand is projected to double by 2050.
 The demand for electricity in particular has been driven by the increasing population and the development of industry throughout the region.
 Although a push for energy efficiency has substantially reduced electricity demand due to economic growth, the electricity system in the region is still struggling to meet the needs of the growing population and economy.

 In 2020, 95.8 percent of the total population in South Asia, and 99.7 percent of the urban population, had access to electricity, making it the second-largest region in the world with an electricity access deficit.
 However, in India only ten percent of homes in a village must be connected to the electricity grid in order for that entire village to be considered electrified.
 Other complications that lead to energy poverty include: flaws in the energy system that result in power losses, load shedding practices that shut down the grid during peak periods, and power that is stolen through informal electricity lines.

 The reliability of the electricity system can also be hindered by the source of the electricity generated.
 In 2014, South Asia imported one-third of the total energy consumed in the region.
 Due to this energy dependence on imported fuel, energy resource scarcity and fluctuations in global price can result in higher costs for electricity in South Asia and can therefore make electricity services less accessible for the least advantaged people.
 The issue of energy poverty is compounded when climate change is factored into the equation.
 South Asian cities like Delhi in India are bearing the social and fiscal costs of this demand-supply gap, resulting in a power crisis.

 Latin America

 The United Nations Development Programme (UNDP) and the Inter-American Development Bank have provided reports and reviews of programs and policies designed to address energy poverty within Latin America and the Caribbean (LAC).
 Although studies show 96 percent of inhabitants of the LAC have access to electricity, gaps in energy poverty are still prevalent.
 Oftentimes linked to socioeconomic cleavages, energy poverty within LAC still exposes more than 80 million people to respiratory illnesses and diseases for relying on fuels like charcoal to cook.

+Energy poverty is widespread in Latin America. at the Summit of the Americas, an agreement was established to eliminate energy poverty within the following 10 years, by 2022.
+In addition to the inability to pay for energy expenses, some 30 million people in Latin America, or 5% of the population, lack access to electricity.
+In 1999, the number of people living in poverty in Latin America was 211 million.